Browse by . . .

 Leslie Thornton and Stephen Vitiello

-Plato saw time as the nature of being, in a mere human's falling off from the eternal.
-He may have hated art, while writing artfully, but his time sounds like action painting or performance art.
+Plato (who wrote artfully while hating art) saw time as the nature of being—a mere human's falling off from the eternal.
+His time sounds like action painting or performance art.
 Kant saw time as a given, in the structure of consciousness.
 In other words, he is ever the formalist.
-For other philosophies, time is an illusion.
-Call it video art—or the movies.
+For still other philosophies, time is an illusion.
+Call it video art or the movies.
+Christian Marclay's The Clock (Paula Cooper, 2010)

 Still time

 The Clock lasts a full twenty-four hours but runs continuously, and Paula Cooper stayed open Fridays through the wee hours of Saturday morning to accommodate it.
 Again and again, for as little as a fraction of a second, it cuts to a clock face or to dialogue about the time.
 You can set your watch by it, and I did.
-It ricochets past iconic images of time, from the Houses of Parliament to Big Ben and from train stations to airports, but also past the iconic faces of the movies.
+Christian Marclay ricochets past iconic images of time, from the Houses of Parliament to Big Ben and from train stations to airports, but also past the iconic faces of the movies.
 I cannot begin to calculate how many, nor the research and ingenuity behind them.
 It only adds to their mystique if they seem to belong to a single unfolding pageant—and if one cannot quite pin them down.

 People may try to stop time, by hanging for sheer life on the hands or by smashing clocks for their ominous ticking and tolling.
 They can try to keep up by punching the clock, like Charlie Chaplin in, naturally, Modern Times.
 Not every clip clearly indicates a time, as with the man coming back to get his watch, a jewelry store heist, or a passing truck with Time in its logo.
 And not every clip that does has to do so to matter, like the shot of the Salvation Army with its greeting or warning, There Is Still Time.
 Regardless, the crucial moment is always coming and always here, even when Peter Fonda in Easy Rider shows his disdain by casting his watch in the dirt.
 Dennis Hopper still cuts to a close-up of the time.